Menu

-The Centre for Circus Arts Research, Innovation and Knowledge Transfer (CRITAC) develops applied research projects in collaboration with many partners.
-CRITAC also offers technical assistance, information and training to people working in the circus, performing arts and human performance sectors.
+develops applied research projects in collaboration with many partners.
+HUPR also offers technical assistance, information and training to people working in the circus, performing arts and human performance sectors.

-CRITAC is at the heart of the circus arts research and development ecosystem, both nationally and internationally.
+HUPR is at the heart of the performing arts research and development ecosystem, both nationally and internationally.
 The Centre brings together people from the circus industry who work in research, technique, design and pedagogy, as well as the NCS student community and its managers.

-CRITAC is recognized as a Centre collégial de transfert de technologie (CCTT) and holds an Industrial Research Chair in SSHRC Colleges in Circus Arts.
+HUPR is recognized as a Centre collégial de transfert de technologie (CCTT) and held an Industrial Research Chair in SSHRC Colleges in Circus Arts until 2022.

 In the digital age, artists as well as people who work in design and/or teaching must master certain tools in order to develop new knowledge and integrate it into creative and educational frameworks.
 Companies specializing in the creation of circus works must develop sustainable development strategies to ensure the uniqueness of the works and the sustainability of their organization.